Does it Hurt to Shake Hands?

 To test for tension and trigger points in the extensors as well as stretch them, you can do the Artisan’s Finger stretch exercise.
 Begin with the top of the forearm facing up (hands down) and the hand and fingers open.
 Turn the forearm so the hands start facing towards each other and close the fingers in a smooth, continuous movement starting with the pinky and ending with the thumb wrapped around the fingers and the wrist fully flexed as if you are popeye showing off your tattoo.

-To get rid of the pain, do not do anything that causes pain for 3-6 weeks and only gradually go back to doing what you were used to doing before the pain.
+To relieve pain, do not do anything that causes pain for 3-6 weeks and only gradually go back to doing what you were used to doing before the pain.
+Incorporating physical therapy alongside medication and home exercises can aid recovery and enhance mobility.
 If pain starts, back off!

 When doing motions such as opening a jar or playing tennis, cock your wrist up rather than down for more support.
 Try shaking hands with your palm up until you feel better.
 (Although I think this is kind of weird…probably because I read somewhere a long time ago that when people shake hands like that the person with palm down is trying to be dominant over the other).
 [Another reason for hand pain]